Skip to main content

 -l

-This must point to the root directory of the YAML files.
-Specific sub-directories cannot be targeted.
+The input directory to read dump YAML files from.
+Must point to the root directory of the YAML files.
+Specific sub-directories cannot be targeted directly.

 Optional Parameters